Tap-Payments/goSellSDK-iOS/README.md

 ### Secret Key

 To set it up, add the following line of code somewhere in your project and make sure it will be called before any usage of `goSellSDK`, otherwise an exception will be thrown. **Required**.
+PS: This key is just a ‘Tap identifier’ for the application integrating with our SDK.
+Please don’t confuse it with public/secret keys used for encryption and decryption, which are stored safely on our PCI approved servers.

 *Swift*: